Variant Effect Predictor Input form

 - For pasted data you can get an instant preview of the results of your first variant by clicking the button that appears when you paste your data.
 This quickly shows you the consequence type, the IDs of any overlapping variants, genes, transcripts and regulatory features, as well as SIFT and PolyPhen predictions.
 To see the full results set submit your job as normal.

 For some species you can select which transcript database to use.
 The default is to use Ensembl transcripts, which offer the most rich annotation through VEP.

 GENCODE Basic is a subset of the GENCODE gene set, and is intended to provide a simplified, high-quality subset of the GENCODE transcript annotations that will be useful to the majority of users.
 GENCODE Basic includes all genes in the GENCODE gene set, with a representative subset of the transcripts (splice variants).

-- Protein - add the Ensembl protein identifer (ENSP).
-Equivalent to --protein
+Add the Ensembl protein identifer (ENSP).
+Equivalent to --protein.